Division of Student Affairs & Enrollment Management

 These benefits are available to all qualifying students under various DOD and VA Funded Programs as shown below.
 VA Payments for Tuition and Fees will be paid directly to SSU while payments for Monthly Housing Allowance and Books will be made directly to the student.
-For questions regarding GI Bill benefits, please contact the Department of Veteran Affairs at 912.358.4205.
+For questions regarding VA Education benefits, please contact the Department of Veteran Affairs at 912.358.4205.
 Active Duty and Reserve students desiring to utilize Tuition Assistance should contact the Office of the Comptroller at 912.358.3015.
 Eligible students are encouraged to contact the appropriate office to best determine their estimated amount of benefits prior to applying for Financial Aid as some awards and/or scholarships must be discounted.

 - Tuition Assistance (TA/Active Duty or Reserve)

 - VA Education Benefits/Active Duty (MGIB-AD); Chapter 30

 - Vocational Rehabilitation and Employment Service (Voc-Rehab); Chapter 31

 - Post 9/11 VA Education Benefits: Chapter 33

 - Dependents Education Assistance Program (DEAP); Chapter 35

 - Selected Reserves and National Guard (MGIB-SR); Chapter 1606